plone/training/docs/react/routes.md

 ---
 html_meta:
   "description": "Add routes to our App.
 Create a view for the individual FAQ entries."
   "property=og:description": "Add routes to our App.
-Creating view for the individual FAQ entries."
+Create a view for the individual FAQ entries."
   "property=og:title": "Routing"
   "keywords": "Plone, training, exercise, solution, React, react-router-dom"
 ---